DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/03-Fraud Analysis/03-challenge.md

 🔹 Open a new **PySpark Notebook** in Fabric.

 🔹 **What transformations are needed to extract meaningful financial insights?**
+   - You can use the [FactFinancialTable.py Notebook](https://github.com/DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/blob/c3af96e9085107104005d86344f07a6f4a7c6e7b/03-Fraud%20Analysis/FactFinancialTable.py) to guide your data transformations.

 ✅ **Outcome**: A **structured Delta table** is created in Fabric Lakehouse.

 ---

 ## 🚀 Step 3: Create the Lookup or Dimension Tables

-1. Use the Excel files provided with your PDF datasource
+1. Use the Excel files provided with your **PDF Data Source**: [Financial Data.zip](https://github.com/DavidArayaS/AI-Powered-Insights-Fraud-Detection-Hackathon/blob/05f385b28e7d4215b0e1bf52eeaabf63b70e7c1a/Data%20Sources/Financial%20Data.zip)
----
+2. Open your Lakehouse
+3. Click **Get data**
+4. Select **New Dataflow Gen2**
+5. Select the **Enter Data** option
+6. Create a table for each of the Excel files using their content

 ---